 WHAT TO WEAR

-- casual, lightweight pieces
+- casual, lightweight pieces and lots of swimsuits!

 - Make sure to bring mosquito repellant and sunscreen!
 I love the Soliel Toujours organic sheer sunscreen mist SPF 30

 If you have time to travel to Mexico City before or after your trip to Tulum, here are a few of my favorite places:

 - Aztec Pyramids- 1 1/2 hr – 2 hr drive depending on traffic